Magisk-Modules-Alt-Repo/migrate/README.md

 * `GIT_TOKEN`: Your GitHub token / password

 These are required to create the repository via the Git API.
 Ensure your specified user is privileged enough to do this.

+# GitHub Action
+This repo has a GitHub Action to allow devs to mirror their repositories on-the-fly. **DO NOT USE THIS HERE**.
+Your personal access token or password will be saved in the Action log.
+It is much, *much* saver to fork this repository to your own private account and use it there.